-Plants like bright sun and intense heat, but only to a point.
-At the height of summer, when the sun is its hottest, some landscaping can become dried out and stressed.
-As a home seller, this can have a negative effect on your home’s curb appeal.
+Plants like the bright sun and intense heat, but only to a point.
+When the sun is its hottest at the height of summer, some landscaping can become dried out and stressed.
+As a home seller, this can hurt your home's curb appeal.
 Dry, brittle landscape and browning flowers can make your home seem poorly maintained and unattractive.
 To avoid problems with the sale, home sellers may need to spend extra time tending your garden and managing the plants.
-Keeping your garden lush, green and inviting for home buyers can help you sell your home.
+Keeping your garden lush, green, and inviting for home buyers can help you sell your home.

 Set Up An Automatic Sprinkler System

 Moving and selling a house can be very time-consuming, so when the home selling process picks up, you may find that you're too busy to water your lawn.
 Take advantage of any in-ground sprinkler systems on your property.
 Repair any broken sprinkler heads at the beginning of the summer to ensure that your lawn will be properly watered throughout the season if your home has no in-ground sprinkler system, set up a sprinkler and a timer to ensure that your lawn is watered regardless of whether or not you have time to do the watering yourself.

 Grass can get very dry and brown throughout our long summers if it's not well-watered and maintained.
 If your grass is dry after a summer of baking in the sun, increase your watering schedule to rehydrate your lawn.
 Water in the evening or early morning to reduce evaporation and ensure that your lawn is properly saturated.